 Moreover, an applicant should anticipate that an application that OJP determines is nonresponsive to the scope of the solicitation, or that OJP determines does not include the application elements that OVC has designated to be critical, will neither proceed to peer review, nor receive further consideration.
-For this solicitation, OVC has designated the following application elements as critical: Program Narrative; Budget Detail Worksheet and Budget Narrative; Project Timeline; and MOUs, Letters of Commitment, and Subcontracts/Subgrants.
+For this solicitation OVC has designated the following application elements as critical for all purpose areas: Program Narrative, Budget Detail Worksheet, and Budget Narrative.
+All applicants are also encouraged to submit resumes or curriculum vitae for key project personnel.

+Applicants to Purpose Areas 2A and 3A must also submit a signed MOU as part of an application for funding.
 An applicant may combine the Budget Narrative and the Budget Detail Worksheet in one document.
 However, if an applicant submits only one budget document, it must contain both narrative and detail information.
 Please review the "Note on File Names and File Types" under How to Apply (below) to be sure applications are submitted in permitted formats.

-OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
+OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memorandum of Understanding," "Resumes") for all attachments.
 Also, OJP recommends that applicants include resumes in a single file.